datagrok-ai/public/help/datagrok/navigation/basic-tasks/basic-tasks.md

 ### Files

 To download a file, go to **Sidebar** > **Browse**.
-In the **Browse** tree, locate the file you want to download, right-click it and select the download option from its **Context Menu**.
+In the **Browse** tree, right-click the file and select the download option from its **Context Menu**.

 ## Add to favorites